SPOT the signs

 Inadequate biochemical response

-Up to 50% of patients
+Up to 50% of patients treated

-do not adequately respond,
+with UDCA do not adequately

-putting those patients at risk of
+respond, putting them at risk of

 LEAD the way